Updated April 24, 2026

 Licensing & Certification

-National certification isn't legally required in all states, but 85% of employers prefer or require the CPhT credential.
-Certified techs earn $3k-$5k more annually than non-certified workers.
+National certification is voluntary in most states, but 80% of employers prefer it and certified techs earn $3k-$5k more annually than non-certified workers.

 | Credential | Status | Cost | Renewal |